 If you’re in more pain than you can tolerate, over-the-counter painkillers can be useful.
 Two 500mg paracetamol tablets, for instance, can be taken up to four times a day for pain relief, or you may need a stronger over-the-counter preparation called co-codamol if paracetamol alone doesn’t provide enough relief.
-Co-codamol contains codeine and should only be used in the short term, as experts believe taking it for longer than three days may cause dependency problems (co-codamol can also make you feel drowsy and cause constipation in some people).
+Co-codamol contains codeine and should only be used in the short term - according to the NHS unless your doctor has prescribed co-codamol for you, you shouldn’t use it for more than three days (iii).

-After three days you may want to take an anti-inflammatory tablet such as ibuprofen, which is available without prescription (don’t take these types of medicines any sooner after sustaining an injury as they may interfere with healing).
+Three days after your injury you may want to take an anti-inflammatory tablet such as ibuprofen, which is available without prescription (don’t take these types of medicines any sooner after sustaining an injury as they may interfere with healing (iv)).